 In addition, the museum also houses an impressive collection of archaeological finds and temporary exhibits.

 But the museum is more than just the one building.
-In fact, it’s made up of several outbuildings where you can watch demonstrations on everything from blacksmithing and woodworking, to rope making.
-When we were there, the falconry expert (who was also the blacksmith), had a few gorgeous birds of prey on hand for photos and demonstrations.
+In fact, the museum has several outbuildings where you can watch demonstrations on everything from blacksmithing and woodworking, to rope making.
+When we were there, the falconry expert (who was also the blacksmith), showed off a few gorgeous birds of prey for photos and demonstrations.